League table

 Everything you need to know about scholarships and bursaries at the University of Chester

 Financial help starts with travel bursaries of up to £100 for students from disadvantaged backgrounds to attend taster events such as open days or interviews.
-There are bursaries of £1,500 for those who have been in care, are carers, or are estranged from their families – as well as for students from gypsy, Roma, traveller, showman and boater communities.
+There are bursaries of £1,500 for those who have been in care, have caring responsibilities, or are estranged from their families — as well as for students from gypsy, Roma, traveller, showman and boater communities.

 Performance